-The Company maintains its cash and cash equivalents at a financial institution which may, at times, exceed federally insured limits.
-At June 30, 2020, the Company's cash balance did not exceed the FDIC insurance limit.
+The Company maintains its cash and cash equivalents at financial institutions in the United States and China, which may, at times, exceed federally insured limits or similar limits in foreign jurisdictions.
+At June 30, 2022, the Company's cash balance did not exceed the FDIC insurance limit.
 The Company has not experienced any losses in such accounts.